furry13/draft-buraglio-deprecate7050/draft-ietf-v6ops-prefer8781.md

 *  Many networks utilize external DNS64 servers and therefore have no control over the TTL value, if the PREF64 needs to be changed or withdrawn.
 *  The PREF64 changes need to be planned and executed at least TTL seconds in advance.
 If the operator needs to notify nodes that a particular prefix must not be used (e.g. during a network outage or if the nodes learnt a rogue PREF64 as a result of an attack), it might not be possible without interrupting the network connectivity for the affected nodes.

+Mechanism defined in [RFC8781] allows to notify hosts about PREF64 changes immidiately, by sending an RA with updated information.

 ## Multihoming Implications

 Section 3 of [RFC7050] requires a node to examine all received AAAA resource records to discover one or more PREF64s and to utilize all learned prefixes.